The Legacy Cutlets

 - ½ tsp red pepper flakes (or more to taste)

-- 1 tbsp Chef Paddy’s Italian Table seasoning
+- 1 tbsp Chef Paddy’s Italian Table Blend

 - 1 (28 oz) can Bianco Di Napoli whole peeled tomatoes, crushed by hand